 Locate a large Fire ant mound on your property.
 This shouldn’t be very difficult to do, they have a tendency to pop up all over the place as soon as the weather gets warm.

-Now, Locate a second mound of similar size.
+Now, Locate the second mound of similar size.

 At the same time, each of you should shovel deeply into the mound, scooping up as many angry fire ants as possible from your chosen mound.